zennomi/orchat-alert-hub/README.md

 This directory defines collections in database mongo.

 - `user`: while telegram user uses our bot, user information will be created in this collection.
-User is unique by their chatId.
+User is unique by their `chatId`.
 - `event`: store events user subscribed as well as their setting params to alert them correctly.
   - events is unique by `eventId`. `eventId` is created by `sha256(eventType, chatId)`.
 In that, `eventType` currently has `event_type_orai_dex` and `event_type_orchai` . `chatId` corresponds to the subscribed user
   - `notificationStatus` indicates whether to notify them of the event when the event occurs.